 Areas of Expertise

-Cell Biology, Genetics and Molecular Biology of Plants
+Cell Biology, Genetics, Molecular Biology of Plants

-Postdoctoral Training: The Salk Institute for Biological Studies Plant Cell Cycle and University of California Davis
+Postdoctoral Training: The Salk Institute for Biological Studies Plant Cell Cycle and University of California Davis.

-PhD, Biological Sciences: UC Irvine
+PhD, Biological Sciences: UC Irvine.

-BA, Biology: University of California (UC), Santa Cruz
+BA, Biology: University of California (UC), Santa Cruz.

 Professional Publications & Contributions